 This blog post will give you some tips on how to promote and sell your brand in China according to market trends.
 First, it’s important that you understand what makes this audience tick, what is trendy, and what are consumers looking for.
 Secondly, we will look at the strategy to start selling your underwear/lingerie brand in China and the best practices to improve your awareness using local social media and tools.

 Characteristics of the Chinese lingerie & underwear market

-The market increases each year by 20% since 2009, a big opportunity for foreign brands to respond to the needs of Chinese people.
+The market has increased each year by 20% since 2009, a big opportunity for foreign brands to respond to the needs of the Chinese people.
 China’s Lingerie Market is expected to experience rapid growth in the next 10 years.

-Although the Chinese underwear and lingerie market is growing and full of opportunities, there are quite a bit of local competitors that should not be ignored:
+Although the Chinese underwear and lingerie market is growing and full of opportunities, there are quite a bit of local brands that should not be ignored.

 China’s top local seller of lingerie.
-The brand main sales channel is Tmall and JD.
+The brand’s main sales channel is Tmall and JD.
 The brand is more high-end and was designed for women’s comfort as stated by its founder.

-The brand liking would be more in line with competition from the Etam brand since the price ranges meet and the brand also makes ready-to-wear.
+The brand liking would be more in line with competition from the Etam brand since the price ranges meet and the brand also makes ready-to-wear, capturing Chinese consumer tastes.